filmmaker. producer. storyweaver.

 Producer.
 Visual Design.

-Finding Our Way hit Apple Podcasts Top 100 in its first week and has over 450K downloads to date.
-It is entering it’s third season in the Summer of 2022.
+Becoming the People hit Apple Podcasts Top 100 in its first week and has over 1.5+ downloads to date.

 Remembering Our Mothers